tjosephcarroll/se-lab18/container/lab1/README.md

 via your browser
 ```

-You might as well quickly monitor your container, just in case there is a heavy worload coming & you need to spin up another one :-o
+You might as well quickly monitor your container, just in case there is a heavy workload coming & you need to spin up another one :-o
 ```
 $ docker stats myservice
 ```